PascalObengPoku/Samsung-Retail-Sales-Analysis/README.md

 Retail businesses often struggle to:

-Identify which products drive the most revenue Understand sales pattern across time
+-Identify which products drive the most revenue -Understand sales pattern across time
-Optimize inventory and marketing strategies
+-Optimize inventory and marketing strategies

 This project aims to solve these challenges by analyzing historical sales data and extracting meaningful insights.